-We are delighted to sponsor the Moneywise Personal Finance Teacher of the Year Awards.
-The event celebrates the best of personal finance education in Britain, rewarding hard-working teachers at primary and secondary schools who make the difference and go the extra mile for their students.
+We are delighted to be able to recognise the people who go the extra mile to help put future generations on a firm financial footing.
+The Personal Finance Teacher of the Year Awards celebrate the best of personal finance education in Britain, rewarding hard-working teachers at primary and secondary schools who make the difference to their students.

 Full details of the 2020 awards, including how to nominate a teacher, can be found here.

 These awards recognise innovative, relevant and fun personal finance lessons which can set students up for a healthier financial future.
 We would like to see as many entries as possible.
 Last year the entries from teachers were so inspiring that we doubled the prize pot for winning schools to £24,000 – and we are honouring that again this year.

 The 2019 winners share their ideas to help your kids get to grips with everyday money tasks.
 Read more

 Family Financial Education Awards

 To recognise the dedication of parents and carers to home-schooling during the coronavirus crisis, we have launched the Family Financial Education Awards.

 There is £250 for up to 20 households who have best taught their children about money matters.

 Send your lesson plans and/or work examples plus a supporting statement to firstname.lastname@example.org.